AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-profiles.md

     The Topic Created message appears.

-    You can choose to open the template for editing in the Web Editor, or save the template file in the template store location.
-Once the template is created, you can use the Web Editor to customize the template as per your authoring needs.
+    You can choose to open the template for editing in the Editor, or save the template file in the template store location.
+Once the template is created, you can use the Editor to customize the template as per your authoring needs.
 Once a template is in place, ensure that you associate it either with a global or folder-level profile.

 ## Configure output presets {#id18AGD0IH0Y4}